fragilefamilieschallenge/teaching-support/README.md

 - Podcast about the Challenge: https://www.npr.org/programs/invisibilia/597779069/the-pattern-problem
 - Fragile Families Challenge Blog (many helpful posts): https://www.fragilefamilieschallenge.org/blog/
 - Some slides about Challenge: https://github.com/fragilefamilieschallenge/slides
+- Special issue of Socius about the Challenge: https://journals.sagepub.com/topic/collections-srd/srd-1-fragile_families/srd

+It might be possible to set up a leaderboard just for your class.
+If you are interested in this, you should contact the Fragile Families and Child Wellbeing Study Team.